annamccartan3/McCartan-Data-Science-Portfolio/MLStreamlitApp/README.md

 ```

 #### Install Dependencies
 All dependencies can be found in the requirements.txt file.
-It is recommended to create and activate a virtual environment before installing the necessary libraries with the following command:
+Create and activate a virtual environment, then install the necessary libraries:
 ```bash
 pip install -r requirements.txt
 ```